Omer109ALEX/Client-Server-File-Transfer-Project/README.md

-# client server
+# Client server
 server written in python,
 client written in cpp,

-client server networking useing symmetric and un-Symmetric encryption,
+client server networking using symmetric and asymmetric encryption.

-the protocol is explained in the pdf,
+the protocol is explained in the pdf.